ASIA MARKETS: Asian Markets Perk Up As Stronger Dollar Boosts Exports

 ADVERTISEMENT

-Spooner noted that while technology stocks had faltered in the U.S. their prices still haven't collapsed, and the impact on their Asian counterparts was limited.

-The Nasdaq ended down 0.5% Thursday, leading declines among the major indexes, with the Dow Jones Industrial Average falling 0.1% and the S&P 500 losing 0.2%.
+The tech-heavy Nasdaq ended down 0.5% Thursday, leading declines among the major indexes, with the Dow Jones Industrial Average falling 0.1% and the S&P losing 0.2%.

 Investors' focus remained on Anbang Insurance Group, whose chairman was allegedly detained by Chinese authorities, and the potential fallout the company's troubles could have on local stocks.
 Chinese banks have taken steps to limit their exposure to the group and have slowed marketing of Anbang-branded investments to their customers in recent days, according to people with knowledge of the situation.

 Worries about heightened regulatory scrutiny over Chinese corporate activity could continue to weigh on the wider market in China in the near term, analysts say.
-The Shanghai Composite Index was last down 0.2%, while the Shenzhen Composite Index was down 0.1%.
+The Shanghai Composite was down 0.3%, while the Shenzhen Composite Index was down 0.2%.

 In other markets, iron-ore prices rose overnight due to stronger demand as higher steel prices encouraged Chinese steel mills to boost output and purchase raw materials.